Fiona Banner aka The Vanity Press: PERIOD - Exhibitions

 22 November 2019 – 24 January 2020

 Although Banner usually uses words in her work, she has returned to this abstract form of language intermittently over the years, so that full stop works literally punctuate her studio practice.
-To begin with these anti-texts were a way of exploring a crisis in her own language, here they are deployed to investigate a wider crisis of language and communication.
-Banner says "for me the full stop represents a symbol of language without content, a kind of hollowing out of language, a crisis where fonts, letters and words cease to function as vessels of meaning".
+To begin with these anti texts were a way of exploring a crisis in her own language, here they are deployed to investigate a wider crisis of language and communication.
+Banner says: “The full stop represents a symbol of language without content, a kind of hollowing out of language, language on the precipice, a crisis where fonts, letters and words cease to function as vessels of meaning”.

-Accompanying the paintings is a huge pneumatic ship's fender, its extruded form almost filling the gallery space.
-Maritime fenders are used to absorb the considerable kinetic energy of a ship berthing against land or another vessel.
+Accompanying the paintings is an industrial ship’s fender.
+Maritime fenders are used to absorb the huge kinetic energy of a ship berthing against land or another vessel.
 They are used by both military and commercial ships as buffers to prevent contact and damage.
-Like the typographical full stop, the fender demarcates and creates an in-between space; between shore and vessel or ship and ship rather than between sentences.
+Like the typographical full stop, the fender demarcates and creates an inbetween space.
+Here the fender, titled Falcon 59400 pt poses as a full stop from the font of the same name.

 Banner will present a major solo project at the vast and vacant Old Selfridges Hotel, London in October 2020 and will participate in the Onassis Residency in Athens in April 2020.
 Selected recent solo projects and exhibitions include SS19: The Walk at DRAFx: An Evening of Performances, o2 Forum Kentish Town, London, UK (2018); SS18 Runway AW17, De Pont Museum, Tilburg, Netherlands (2017); Buoys Boys, De La Warr Pavilion, Bexhill, UK (2016); Scroll Down And Keep Scrolling, IKON Gallery, Birmingham and Kunsthalle Nuremberg, Germany (2015-2016); Wp Wp Wp, Yorkshire Sculpture Park, Wakefield (2014); Mistah Kurtz - He Not Dead, PEER, London (2014); A Room for London, with David Kohn Architects and Artangel, Southbank Centre, London (2012-13); Harrier and Jaguar, Tate Britain Duveens Commission (2010), Tate Britain, London.